NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Scout.md

 * * *

 You meander around unpredictably, and then ambush your opponents without warning.
 Choose one enemy.
 Stride, Feint against that opponent, and then make a Strike against that foe.
-For your Feint, you can attempt a Stealth check instead of the Deception check that's usually required, because you use the terrain around you to catch your foe off-guard.
+For your Feint, you can attempt a Stealth check instead of the Deception check that's usually required, using the terrain around you to surprise your foe.

 ## [[Feats/Terrain Scout|Terrain Scout]] Feat 4